How To Handle Down Days

 Confusion and lack of energy often accompany bad days.
 One good way to keep moving through these problems is baby steps, i.e., simple, easy, obvious steps you know will eventually need to done later anyway.

 Rather than further demoralize yourself by trying to solve the most complex problem on your plate focus on obvious & easy baby steps.
 I.e., do small specific useful tasks that don’t take much will power but still move you in a good direction.
-Some examples might be updating your notes, filing, clearing your desk, making a needed trip or reconciling your check book.
+Such baby steps might include updating your notes, filing, clearing your desk, making a needed trip or reconciling your check book.

 Sometimes you may not be able to avoid a big task which needs to be done immediately.
 A good approach then is to break it into parts.
 Make a very simple brainstorming diagram on a completely clean sheet of paper.
 Add branches & sub-branches containing anything vaguely related to the task as they come to mind.
 If something easy & obvious to do doesn’t pop up then break the easiest branch down further and further until a useful baby step appears which will start you moving in the right general direction.
 Write it down then do it.
 Be careful though and make sure the baby step is relevant to the task at hand so that you don’t use it as an escape.